 Aircraft mechanics inspect, maintain and repair different types of aircraft, such as airplanes, jets and helicopters.
 Aircraft mechanics must complete an associate's degree or certificate program in the field.
 These programs typically provide coursework and hands-on training in power plants, airframes, fuel systems, propellers, engines and other related topics.

 The Federal Aviation Administration (FAA) offers exams and certification for individuals who have extensive experience working with power plants or airframes, as well as those who have completed an FAA-approved educational program (www.faa.gov).
 The three-part exams consist of written, oral and practical portions.
 Upon passing the exam, individuals may receive certification for airframe mechanics, power plant mechanics or a combination of both.

 Career Outlook and Salary Information for Aircraft Mechanics

-The BLS predicted that employment for aircraft mechanics and service technicians would grow by little to none between 2014 and 2024.
-As of May 2015, the median annual salary for aircraft mechanics was $58,370, according to the BLS.
+The BLS predicted that employment for aircraft mechanics and service technicians would grow slower than average by 3% between 2018 and 2028.
+As of May 2018, the median annual salary for aircraft mechanics was $63,060, according to the BLS.

 Several job options are open to an individual with a degree or training in some type of maintenance and repair.
 One can become an auto tech, aircraft mechanic, or work a variety of maintenance and repair jobs.
 Those looking to boost their credentials can opt for certification, which may require proven work performance or passing of an exam.